kaneeastertennis/hugo-repo/content/pages/tennis-aerobics.md

 +++
-Title = "Junior Clinics"
+Title = "Tennis Aerobics"
 class = "program"
 +++

-# May / June 2016 Junior Clinics (Outdoor)
+# Tennis Aerobics

 ---

 ## Payment

+- OTC Member / Adult Clinic Participants: Package of 4 / $40
+- Non-member: Package of 4 / $60
+- Must purchase pack of 4, can be used at any time during April to September

 {{< payment />}}

 ---

 ## Schedule

-If you are not sure what to enroll your child in, please contact Kane Easter @
-905. 767.
-2612 or email `kaneeastertennis@gmail.com`

 | Clinic #1 | Day | Time | Age | Level | # of Weeks | Early Pay | Cost | Location  |
 |-----------|-----|------|-----|-------|------------|-----------|------|-----------|